timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 $$ LANGUAGE SQL VOLATILE;
 ```

-Note that the function adds an extra where clause to not compress what is already compressed.
+Note that the function adds an extra `where` clause so that it does not compress a chunk that is already compressed.

 ![Tracking compress chunk mutation on Hasura cloud](https://assets.timescale.com/docs/images/tutorials/visualizing-compression/hasura-cloud-compress-chunk-mutation.png)